Why Choose Project Management?

 Get a Great Job

 The Project Management certificate is designed to service one of the fastest growing and largest job classifications in both technical and non-technical fields.
 According to the Bureau of Labor Statistics (BLS), employment as a project manager is expected to continue to increase at a fast rate for the foreseeable future.
-Several surveys of job outlooks have also rated project management within the top 5 career paths currently and into the future.
+Several surveys of job outlooks have also rated project management within the top 5 career paths today and into the future.
 Certified project managers (PMP, CAPM) earn, on average, 15.6% more than their non-credentialed colleagues who have similar experience.

 Any mitigating circumstances will be considered on an individual basis by the College of Business Dean’s Office.